Administrative rule R657-39

 (ii) on the Utah Public Notice Website; and

 (iii) to at least one newspaper of general circulation within the state or to a local media correspondent.
-These notices shall be provided at least 24 hours before the meetings.

 (e) The anchor location, unless otherwise designated in the notice, shall be at the offices of the Utah Department of Natural Resources, 1594 West North Temple, Salt Lake City, Utah.